The Bronx (band)

 The Bronx is an American punk rock band from Los Angeles, California, originally formed in 2002.
 The band's current lineup consists of vocalist Matt Caughthran, guitarists Joby J. Ford and Ken Horne, bass guitarist Brad Magers, and drummer Joey Castillo.
-The band has released six studio albums, as well as three additional albums of mariachi music under the moniker of Mariachi El Bronx.
+The band has released six studio albums, as well as four additional albums of mariachi music under the moniker of Mariachi El Bronx.

 History

 The initial lineup of The Bronx consisted of Caughthran, Ford, bassist James Tweedy, and drummer Jorma Vik.
 At their first performance they impressed Jonathan Daniel, manager of American Hi-Fi, who became their manager; and as early as their second show had attracted the attention of A&R representatives from major record labels.
 After only twelve live performances the band signed a contract with the Island Def Jam Music Group.
 However, feeling as though they were not yet ready to record for a major label, the band opted to form their own label, White Drugs, to put out their first few releases.
 They recorded a demo entitled Sure Death in 2002, followed by their first single "Bats!" in 2003.
 Their debut album The Bronx was released in August 2003.
 It was produced by Gilby Clarke (Guns N' Roses) and recorded in his kitchen.
 This was followed by an EP, La Muerte Viva, that November.
 To support the album, singles and music videos were released for the songs "They Will Kill Us All (Without Mercy)" and "False Alarm".
 The band toured the United States and Australia in support of the album.
 In Australia, the band's performance at the Annandale Hotel in Sydney was filmed, later released as the DVD Live at the Annandale.

 The Bronx's major-label debut was The Bronx (2006), a second eponymous album that was supported by singles and music videos for "History's Stranglers", "White Guilt" and "Shitty Future".
 Ken Horne of The Dragons played some guitar parts on the album, and soon joined the band as second guitarist.